apollomok/EliteQuant_Cpp/README.md

 3. If you use CTP, change your brokerage account information and ctp addresses accordingly.
 4. create folder for log_dir and data_dir respectively.
 The former records runtime logs, while the later saves tick data.

+**Interactive Brokers**
+IB is the most popular broker among retail traders.
+A lot of retail trading platform such as quantopian, quantconnect are buit to support IB.
+If you don't have IB account but want to try it out, they provide demo account edemo with password demouser.
+Just download TWS trader workstation and log in with this demo account.
+Note that accound id changes everytime you log on to TWS with demo account so you have to change EliteQuant config file accordingly.

+**CTP**
+CTP is the de-facto brokerage for Chinese futures market, including commodity futures and financial futures.
+They also offer free demo account [SimNow](http://simnow.com.cn/).
+After registration, you will get account, password, brokerid, along with market data and trading broker address.
+Replace them in EliteQuant config file accordingly.

 ## Development Environment

 Below is the environment we are using